markrossington/sidewinder-x2-marlin/README.md

 # Notable omitted features

- - **Any UI or Display options** - The Sidewinder X2 has a seperate display which communicates via UART to the Ruby Mainboard
+ - **Any UI or Display options** - The Sidewinder X2 has a display with it's own controller which communicates via UART to the Ruby Mainboard.
+So Marlin doesn't drive this.
- - **Any USB or SD card option** - The seperate display has the SD card and USB slots and so this board handles those functions
+ - **Any USB or SD card option** - The display controller also handles the SD card and USB slots so no need to configure here.

 # Folder Structure